 The Shoulder Massage part – I’m brought to the dryer and stick my feet underneath that warm, green light.

 “You want massage?” asks the woman kindly.
 I nod yes, hoping this will be a good one.
 But again, this depends on the technician.
 Some are like professional masseuses, calm and soothing.
-Others make me feel like I’m in the interrogation room at Riker’s Island, pounded and pinched.
-I want to confess… I did it!
+Others make me feel like I’m getting a shake-down on Riker’s Island, jabbing and pummeling.
 This one is in between — too bad to be good, but too good to be bad.

 And that’s how this whole ritual is for me.
 I can never decide if I love pedicures or hate them.